luckytuvshee/dotfiles/README.md

 * alsa-utils (to use amixer to control volume because it'll not go further above 100% volume)
 * playerctl (for controlling audio)
 * ttf-font-awesome
-* awesome-terminal-fonts (make fontawesome font bigger)
+* awesome-terminal-fonts (to use fancy symbols in standard monospace font)
 * pinta
 * maim
 * xdotool (to get current focused window)